 Current Volunteer Opportunities

 A member driven organization, CARA is dependent upon, and very grateful for, all its volunteers.
 Volunteers’ generosity and expertise are the foundation of all of our successes.
 We recognize their contributions in many way including:

-- 2 free webinar registrations each year*
+- Two free webinar passes per year

 - Volunteer translators are eligible to receive a12 cents/word credit, which they are then able to accumulate and apply towards the cost of membership, conference or webinar registration